cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

 There a couple of elements in the class that probably look unfamiliar.
 First, we mark our fieds with the `@Child` and `@Children` annotations.
 This tells truffle that these fields are special.
 They are sub-nodes of our AST.
 This additional information will help with automatic tree rewriting at runtime.
 It doesn't really affect the code we write but should help with runtime performance.
 I also annotate `execute` with `@ExplodeLoop` loop for the same reason.
 This annotation tells Truffle that when it compiles this method it can unroll the `for` loop since the number of iterations in the loop will not change.
 The call to `CompilerAsserts.compilationConstant` further confirms that.
 The code is simple and only contains a few extra lines to help Truffle gather more information about our language characteristics.

 I kept the code simple because Mumbler's function lookup is simple.
 In other languages with more complicated method lookup like Java (is this method an instance method, static method, the parent's instance method...?) the function/method that is ultimately called could be much more complicated.
-We have to worry about any of that in Mumbler, but it's something to keep in mind if you write languages that have classes (e.g., Ruby) or inheritence (e.g., Javascript).
+We have to worry about any of that in Mumbler, but it's something to keep in mind if you write languages that have classes (e.g., Ruby) or inheritance (e.g., Javascript).

 We create an IndirectCallNode and then call it with our scope (`VirtualFrame`), the function (the call target since that's the important part) and our arguments.
 There is a `DirectCallNode` we could use.
 Truffle could make more optimizations since a `DirectCallNode` assumes the function reference will not change.
 That would require more bookkeeping and rolling back or updating if that assumption becomes invalid.
 For the moment I'll stick with `IndirectCallNode` and come back to later if we need to speed up Mumbler in the future.